 This option, when used in connection with the wpt, rte, or trk options, tells GPSBabel to delete the source data after conversion.
 This is most useful if you are trying to avoid duplicated data in the output.

-Example 4.32.
-Convert a GPX track to GPX waypoints, tossing the original track timeless option
+Example 4.29.
+Convert a GPX track to GPX waypoints, tossing the original track gpsbabel -i gpx -f blah.gpx -x transform,wpt=trk,del -o gpx -F converted.gpx checkempty option

-'''

-gpsbabel -i gpx -f blah.gpx -x transform,wpt=trk,del -o gpx -F convert-

-'''